 Snow days were a highlight of winter when many of us were children, but now winter weather presents a host of difficulties for employers.
 In bad weather, your biggest concern should be the safety of your employees.
 Slips, trips and falls account for a large percentage of workplace accidents.
 Although such incidents can happen year-round, winter weather conditions can increase the risk.

 Despite a company’s best efforts to keep the workplace safe, rain, snow and ice can create hazardous conditions, not just in outdoor areas, but also indoors.
-Here are some simple tips to avoid slips, trips and falls during wintery conditions:

 If you do slip and fall, make it easy for people to assist you.
 That means making yourself easily accessible and visible.
 For example, wear a brightly colored jacket if your job requires you to work outdoors.

 © 2021 Zywave, Inc.